 There is a lower limit on numbers.
 We have to have at least 45 people, so, if you are nervous about booking, fearing you might be the exposed, don’t be.
 Assuming the numbers continue to rise, you will be part of a large crowd.

-The Milton Abbey weekend promises, once again, to be a truly uplifting experience in this most wonderful of English locations as well as a celebration of 10 years of Choral Holidays.
+The Milton Abbey weekend promises, once again, to be a truly uplifting experience in this most wonderful of English locations.

 Cost of the Holiday